ROBERT BROOKS’ KILLERS’ TRIAL LIVE BLOG

 Pamela Jennings, a nurse at Mohawk, testified she treated Brooks for a head injury on Dec.
 7. She said "he told me he was struck with a fist and he thought there was a lock in the fist."

 "He had bruising and swelling to the right side of his mostly around his right eye," Jennings said.
-The sclera, or white part of his, was red.
+The sclera, or white part of a person’s eye, was red.
 She thought it was possible a bone around his eye was broken because when he moved it to the side he felt pain.

 “My concern was that he had a fracture to the orbit to his right eye,” she said.